Annual Conference Planning Committee Roles

 • Coordinate with the local convention and visitors bureau and/or local hospitality companies for discounts and information regarding local attractions & restaurants.

-• Coordinate conference social experiences including the solo traveler programming.
+• Coordinate conference social experiences (side trips, excursions, etc.) including the solo traveler programming.
+Report to NODA staff for contract review and signing.

 • Identify and liaison with a community partner to offer a positive impact for the host community.